 The B SIG is organized into 3 different pace levels -- 16, 17 and 18.
-(Bear in mind that in NYCC lingo, a pace level - 16, 17 or 18 - refers to the level at which the group can cruise along for extended distances over reasonably flat terrain.
-That's very different from an average speed, which is typically at least 3 miles slower.)
-Within each pace level, we'll place you in an individual team consisting of +/- 12 Siggies, a team leader and 2 - 3 co-leaders.
-Most of your interaction in the SIG will be with your leader and co-leaders, and of course the other riders in your group.
-Each pace level also has a captain who acts as sort of administrative head of each level.
+(Bear in mind that in NYCC lingo, a pace level - 16, 17 or 18 - refers to the level at which the group can cruise along for extended distances over reasonably flat terrain..
+That's very different from an average speed, which is invariably at least 3 miles slower.)
+Each of those three levels is further divided into individual ride groups of +/- 12 Siggies, a leader and 2 - 3 co-leaders.
+Most of your interaction will be with your leader and co-leaders, and of course the other riders in your group.
+Each pace level also has a captain who acts as sort of an administrative head of each level.

 The B SIG lasts for 10 weeks.
-The first week consists of an indoor orientation session lasting 60-90 minutes, followed by a classification ride of 6 laps in Prospect Park.
+The first week consists of an indoor orientation session lasting about 90 minutes, followed by a classification ride of 6 laps in Prospect Park.
 The next 9 weeks are a series of progressively longer rides.

 We will also emphasize a specific skill each week.
-In fact, there's a formal "curriculum" for the B SIG, which is laid out in the B SIG Riders Guide Before each ride, there will be a short class to review that week's topic.
+In fact, there's a formal "curriculum" for the SIG, which is laid out in the B SIG Riders Guide Before each ride, there will be a short class to review that week's topic.
 You'll be responsible for reading the materials for each week's topic.
 (Don't worry; each lesson is only 4-5 pages.)